Qryn/ASCII-Imperium/README.md

 George Yang - ygyang@sfu.ca

 Play Instructions:
+Ensure that Java is installed!

-Use a Java IDE to compile the code or Jar and then play!
+Use a Java IDE to compile the code and play!

+Alternatively
+  1. Extract all files to a folder

+  2. javac *.java

+  3. java Main

 Game Tutorial:
   Follow the instructions on screen!